 PGY - 2

-• 10 weeks for research and scholarly work or global health experience
+• 12 weeks research and scholarly work

 • 26 days of Sunday call coverage